rickhenderson/Basic-Machine-Learning/L02-Classification.md

 # Lesson 2: Bayes
 Example of Arcerous vs. Non-Arcerous using a horse as a target and providing numerous examples of what is arcerous and what is non-arcerous.
-* Need to identify **features** of the object to be classfied, such as colour, size, number of legs etc.
+* Need to identify **features** of the object to be classfied, such as colour, size, number of legs etc. Machine learning can classify objects into classes by using examples that it can learn from.
+* This is called **supervised classification**.
+The system learns from **tagged** examples.